Sharnbrook Academy: School day

 As of September 2020, the school day begins at 8.30 am and ends at 3.00 pm.
 Prior to this date, the school day finished at 3.15 pm.

 The 2015/16 academic year saw the introduction of a reduced Tuesday (starting 8.30 am and finishing 2.45 pm) to allow teachers to cope with changing specifications.
 But that early finish stopped in the 17/18 academic year.

-In September 2020, a new reduced school day was introduced due to the COVID-19 pandemic, with it starting at 8.30 am as normal but finishing at 3pm, it was retained for the 2021/2022 and 2022/2023 academic years.
+In September 2020, a new reduced school day was introduced due to the COVID-19 pandemic, with it starting at 8.30 am as normal but finishing at 3pm, it was retained for subsequent academic years.

 Also in the 2022/23 academic year, "Movement Time" was introduced, a 5 minute gap between the ends of Periods 1 and 2 and Periods 3 and 4 for movement across the school, it was introduced due to students frequently being late to lessons.